Unlabeled Principal Component Analysis and Matrix Completion: Theoretical Foundations

-\end{theorem} The set \eqref{eq:unlabeled-completions} can be thought of as the set of all at most rank-$r$ unlabeled completions of $\tilde{X}$.
-They can be computed, at least on a conceptual level, in a similar fashion as in unlabeled-PCA by symmetric polynomials this time supported on $\Omega$.
-Let $B,C$ be matrices of variables as before, with the top $r \times r$ block of $B$ equal to the identity, $b_i^\top$ the $i$th row of $B$ and $c_j$ the $j$th column of $C$.
+The set \eqref{eq:unlabeled-completions} can be thought of as the set of all at most rank-$r$ unlabeled completions of $\tilde{X}$.
+They can be computed, at least on a conceptual level, in a similar fashion as in UPCA by symmetric polynomials, this time supported on $\Omega$.